Alternative Fan-beam Backprojection and Adjoint Operators: Two-step backprojection formulas

 \section{Two-step backprojection formulas}

-The two-step adjoint formulations for each geometry, namely $\RadonG^* = \Back \MG^*$ and $\RadonS^* = \Back \MS^*$ derived following (\ref{eq:adjG}) are going to be detailed here.
+The two-step adjoint formulations for each geometry, namely $\RadonG^* = \Radon^* \MG^*$ and $\RadonS^* = \Radon^* \MS^*$ derived from (\ref{eq:adjG}) will be detailed here.
 It is clear that the adjoint of the rebinning operators $\{\MG,\MS\}$ plays an important role in such formulations.